 Did you know that the same plant that grows coffee beans also makes a great houseplant?
-Considered to be among the easiest and hardiest of houseplants, coffee plant is great for both experienced and beginner gardeners.
+Considered to be among the easiest and hardiest of houseplants, the coffee plant is great for both experienced and beginner gardeners.
 Not only is coffee plant care easy, but the plant itself is lovely and makes a wonderful addition to the home.

 How to Grow Coffee Plant

 When growing coffee plants, the soil needs to stay moist, but not soaking wet.
-Also, make sure that both the soil and the pot your coffee plant is growing in has good drainage.
+Also, make sure that both the soil and the pot your coffee plant is growing in have good drainage.
 The humidity around the plant will need to stay high as well.
 Setting your coffee plant on a water-filled pebble tray will help with humidity.
 Like many houseplants, a coffee plant will need less water in the winter than in the summer.

 Many people wonder if they will actually be able to harvest coffee beans when growing coffee plants.
 If the coffee plant is grown in ideal conditions indoors, it will eventually flower when it matures, which can take three to five years.
 Even in the best of conditions, however, you can only expect a few flowers to form, but, if you hand pollinate them, they will produce the berries that contain coffee beans.
 You may not get enough to brew a whole pot of coffee, but you may get enough to give roasting a few coffee beans a fun try.